ahmedsam007/NanoJet/Tools/GITHUB_RELEASE_v0.2.3.md

 2. Extract the ZIP file to a folder
 3. Open `chrome://extensions/` (or equivalent for your browser)
 4. Enable "Developer mode" (toggle in top-right)
-5. Remove old IDMMac extension if installed
+5. Remove old NanoJet extension if installed
 6. Click "Load unpacked" and select the extracted folder

 ### Firefox

 1. Download `idmmac_firefox_0.2.3.xpi` below
 2. Open `about:addons`
-3. Remove old IDMMac extension if installed
+3. Remove old NanoJet extension if installed
 4. Click gear icon ⚙️ → "Install Add-on From File..."
 5. Select the downloaded .xpi file